lukavr05/final-year-project/documents/main.typ

 #list(
   [A tool to extract and format a dataset from publicly available datasets.
-The tool should use the binary feature extraction tool to get features and include the author as the label], [A machine learning model that, given a dataset and a list of features, can accurately predict authorship using regression models], [A report describing the theory that underpins the machine learning methods implemented, evaluating different models and comparing their performance], )
+The tool should use the binary feature extraction tool to get features and include the author as the label], [A machine learning model that, given a dataset and a list of features, can accurately predict authorship using classification models], [A report describing the theory that underpins the machine learning methods implemented, evaluating different models and comparing their performance], )